unoplatform/uno/doc/articles/faq.md

 [`VisibleBoundsPadding`](https://github.com/nventive/Uno/blob/master/src/Uno.UI.Toolkit/VisibleBoundsPadding.md)
 attached property for notch'ed devices.

-## Edit & Continue is great but the properties view is greyed out.
+## How can I un-grey the properties view In Edit & Continue?

 You can add them using the add button.
 Only properties explicitly defined in the xaml will show up at first